koesan/Autonomous_Driving_With_Lane_Detection/README.md

 - **Eğrilik Hesaplama**: Şerit çizgilerinin eğriliği ve aracın şeritteki pozisyonu hesaplanır.
 - **Araç Kontrolü**: Tespit edilen şerit çizgilerine göre aracın direksiyonu ve hızı kontrol edilir ve araç şeridin ortasında tutulur.

+***

+## How It Works?

+1. **Simulation Setup**:
+   - The Carla client connects to the server at `localhost:2000`.
+   - Weather and environmental conditions (cloudiness, precipitation, etc.) are set.
+   - A vehicle is spawned at a predefined point in the simulation.

+2. **Camera Setup**:
+   - A RGB camera sensor is attached to vehicle to capture front-facing images.

+3. **Lane Detection**:
+   - images are transformed into a top-down view.
+   - Sliding window method is used to identify lane pixels.
+   - A second-degree polynomial curve is fitted to the lane pixels.
+   - The curvature of lane is calculated, showing how sharply lane is curving.

+4. **Vehicle Control**:
+   - Based on the detected lane, the vehicles position is adjusted.
+   - vehicle receives steering, throttle, and brake commands to stay centered in lane.
+   - vehicle will turn left, right, or go straight based on lane curvature.

+***
 ## Nasıl Çalışır?

 1. **Simülasyon Kurulumu**: